containrrr/shepherd/README.md

 ### Configuration

 Shepherd will try to update your services every 5 minutes by default.
 You can adjust this value using the `SLEEP_TIME` variable.

+As an alternative you can set `SLEEP_UNTIL` to specify a fixed time when the services should be updated.
+If `SLEEP_UNTIL` is set, any value in `SLEEP_TIME` is ignored. `SLEEP_UNTIL` uses a 24-hour time format with the option to specify additional days: `HH[:MM[:SS]] [add days]`.
+This allows 24h, 48h, 72h, ... schedules that run at a fixed time.
+Examples: 23 --> every day at 23:00:00; 13:30:10 2 --> every third day at 13:30:10

 You can prevent services from being updated by appending them to the `IGNORELIST_SERVICES` variable.
 This should be a space-separated list of service names.